Sandwich cellularity and a version of cell theory: Introduction

 \item In all the examples we study, we classify simple modules using $H$-reduction and also compute some dimensions of simple modules, which is often doable with the general theory of sandwich cellular algebras at hand.

 \end{enumerate}

-Quite a few, but not all, results in this paper have been obtain before, sometimes a long time ago.
+Quite a few, but not all, results in this paper have been obtained before, sometimes a long time ago.
 However, our point is that all of them fit under the umbrella of sandwich cellularity.
-At the end of each section we, for convenience, systematically collected references and explain how the results in this paper compare to known theorems in the literature.
+At the end of each section we, for convenience, systematically collect references and explain how the results in this paper compare to known theorems in the literature.

+\begin{Remark} Parts of this paper are based on computer calculations.
+For the reader that wants to run these calculations themselves, we have collected all relevant material on GitHub \cite{Tu-github}. \end{Remark}

-\textbf{Acknowledgments.} We like to thank the organizes of QUACKS (Quantum groups, Categorification, Knot invariants, and Soergel bimodules) 2022 for the opportunity to present the theory of cells during that event.
-This made us think more carefully about the various incarnations of cells and ultimately led to this paper.
-Special thanks to James East for pointers to the monoid/semigroup literature and valuable help with GAP.
+\textbf{Acknowledgments.} We thank the organizers of QUACKS (Quantum groups, Categorification, Knot invariants, and Soergel bimodules) 2022 for the opportunity to present the theory of cells during that event, which ultimately led to this paper.
+Special thanks to James East for pointers to the monoid/semigroup literature and valuable help with GAP, to Robert Spencer for discussions about determinants of Gram matrices, and to Alexis Langlois-R{\'e}millard for many helpful comments.
+We thank the referee for a careful reading and their helpful suggestions for improving the paper.

 We are supported, in part, by the Australian Research Council as well as by the aphorism ``Publish or perish''.